TSRBench: A Comprehensive Multi-task Multi-modal Time Series Reasoning Benchmark for Generalist Models: Introduction

 \section{Introduction}

-Time series data pervades real-world environments and underpins decision-making across high-stakes domains, including finance~\citep{dong2024fnspid}, healthcare~\citep{morid2023time}, and industrial systems~\citep{yan2024comprehensive}.
+Time series pervade real-world environments and underpin decision-making across high-stakes domains, including finance~\citep{dong2024fnspid}, healthcare~\citep{morid2023time}, and industrial systems~\citep{yan2024comprehensive}.
 Since a substantial portion of real-world information is inherently temporal, reasoning on time series becomes a core capability for building generalist models that can reliably solve practical problems.
 Equipping models with such reasoning abilities enables automated systems to interpret temporal signals in context, supporting downstream applications such as education~\citep{mao2024time}, clinical management~\citep{matowe2003interrupted}, disaster forecasting~\citep{hakim2024flood}, and scientific discovery~\citep{yu2025physics}.

 Given the critical importance of time series reasoning, there is a pressing need for standardized and automated evaluation frameworks that enable comprehensive assessment and comparison.
 However, existing work remains largely anchored in traditional time series analysis, which adopts a reductive view by treating time series as isolated numerical sequences—thereby stripping away the causal structure and semantic context essential for real-world problem-solving.
 Recent benchmarks have begun to integrate context~\citep{williams2024context, liu2024time, cai2024timeseriesexam, kong2025time, wu2025scits}, yet they predominantly target surface-level pattern understanding, which is insufficient for complex problem-solving.
 Other initiatives that attempt to probe reasoning capabilities~\citep{chen2025mtbench, wang2025itformer, guan2025timeomni} often remain confined to narrow domains or restricted task scopes.
 This systemic limitation underscores the urgent demand for a comprehensive, multi-dimensional benchmark specifically designed to stress-test the full spectrum of time series reasoning.